onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

 .. highlight:: python

-Here is an example of setting up an EELS and LDOS calculations on an N-substituted graphene sheet, demonstrating several more advanced functionalities (eg tags, species groups, and overrides to pseudopotentials and atomic solver strings): ::
+Here is an example of setting up an EELS and LDOS calculation on an N-substituted graphene sheet, demonstrating several more advanced functionalities (eg tags, species groups, and overrides to pseudopotentials and atomic solver strings): ::